The Story of Hedonism by Phil Cheeseman

 We had a stabbing incident at number 3.
 The guy who was stabbed was with three other guys and the stabber was alone.
 As it kicked off, one of the gangsters – Roy the Hitman was my nickname for him – was going to pull his gun out when a loved-up Bobby intervened and calmed the situation.
 Then the bouncers got involved and got the stab victim and his mates out of the building and into the car park.
 The bouncers were scared and pulled me out to talk to the victim and his mates because they thought these guys were going to come back with people and we were going to have a war.
 I went out and then the stabber came out and they had a fight, I jumped in and stopped them, and the bouncers followed.
 The stabber went back inside, I got the group a bottle of champagne and it was defused.
 I didn’t have a clue what they were fighting about.
 Colin was playing at that point and it was off the wall, mind-bendingly intense.
 It was probably 6 or 7am, just after dawn.
 When the bouncers are getting scared about the people in there, that shows the level of potential violence.
 We were thinking through all the time about the kind of vibe we were going to get.
 You weren’t thinking about how many people are going to hug each other; you were thinking what are the consequences if we get that crowd in and they add to the vibe?
 I think more gangsters came down at 3 and 4, but they were up for it, they were partying, they loved it.
 The bouncers loved it too, it was ridiculous!
 They were amazed by the atmosphere.
 They weren’t nutters – they were tough but really nice.
 We had ten to twelve of them and they did a brilliant job.
 When I saw him years later Leslie Lawrence of Bang the Party told me he’d never seen so many murderers at a party.
 I think the gangsters came down because their customers were going nuts about this drug scene.
 It was edgy.
 It wasn’t all hugging like the football hooligans on ecstasy narrative.
 It was a party where the rule of law was outside and you could do what you want.

 How important was Hedonism to what immediately followed?
 The four parties happened at a critical time in the evolution of house music, not just as a UK phenomenon but internationally.
-At the end of 1987 house was just another subgenre of dance music, one that was still part of a wider genre that included R&B, hip-hop, freestyle and even go-go; in 86 and 87 it was routine to hear all of these sounds mixed up on the same dancefloor.
-By mid-88 it was becoming the dominant sound in clubland and spreading throughout Europe and beyond.
-Hedonism was a bridging point between the past and the future; the revellers saw the future and reached for it.
+At the end of 1987, house was just another subgenre of dance music, one still part of a wider genre that encompassed R&B, hip-hop, freestyle and even go-go; in 86 and 87 it was routine to hear all of these sounds mixed up on the same dancefloor.
+But by mid-88 it was becoming the dominant sound in clubland and spreading throughout Europe and beyond.
+Hedonism was a bridging point between what had been and what was to come; the revellers saw the future and reached for it.

 It was like a transplant from New York, where the vibe in the club was cooked with the drugs, the energy, what was transmuting on the dancefloor.
 It helped a lot of people lose their inhibitions and just dance and not give a damn.
 People weren’t laughing at you any more.
 They were getting down or else they were in the bar; there weren’t value judgements.
 Even people who weren’t taking anything got caught up in the euphoria, so you got into it or left.
 Eventually you didn’t need drugs because the vibe had already cooked, but you needed them to kickstart it to get to that point where you could go in straight and still get a buzz.
 You’re on that frequency, you just tune into it, you hear the music, the vibe is there and you just go for it.
 There wasn’t all that what are you wearing, what’s your hair like, where are you from, what’s your voice sound like?
 There was none of that; just get jacking.
 It was unpretentious, a complete contrast to the scene that had been before.
 Some didn’t like it because there was no fashion.
 Before, there was a fashion infrastructure for it with the magazines The Face and I-D, and it blended with the club scene and the music.
 Like some music people tried to create scenes, and the fashion people were similarly trying to make the in-trend.
 It was a creative thing and then acid house poured all over that and something else got cooking.
 Not so much an expression of fashion or being someone trying to get somewhere, it was just about getting on the dancefloor and having a good party, a good weekend.
 Then you could become a DJ, or make some music or make your own club.